 Do the same barbecue sauce and rub application on the meaty side.

-Since we have two smaller pieces now, it's a good idea to place them on a Weber grill pan, Bradley rack or something like that to make them really easy to move around.
+Since we have two smaller pieces now, it's a good idea to place them on a Weber grill pan, a pan with a rack or something like that to make them really easy to move around.

 Fat side up is the best way to cook these in my opinion as that allows the fat to render and pool on top of the meat sort of self-basting while it cooks.